mozilla/pontoon/CONTRIBUTING.rst

 Dependencies
 ============

-Direct dependencies for Pontoon are distributed across three files:
+Direct dependencies for Pontoon are distributed across four files:

 1. ``requirements/default.in``: Running Pontoon in production
 2. ``requirements/dev.in``: Development